ddho22/LoLinSchool/README.md

 After fiting my model using the training split, my model had an accuracy of *83.7%* when tested on the test split.
 Furthermore, it had a precision score of *.88*, indicating that there are not many false positives resulting from the dataset.

+Given the context of my model, I do believe that it is functional, however, I do not believe that it is *good* and will optimize it.
 Further optimization of this model would mainly focus on the fine tuning of hyper parameters and the addition of more features

 ## Final Model
 The final model included three new features "deaths", "assists", and "totalgold".
 I originally did not include these features as I believed that the "kills" feature would encompass these features, given kills are the most commonly associated statistic with performance.
 All of these features are discrete numerical features.
 My rationale for including these features is below: